BlocProtocol/BLOC-wiki/docs/about/PAYCHANGE.md

 PAYCHANGE focuses on creating bridges between the real world and crypto-currencies.
 This ables individuals to buy and/or sell online or in real life while using cryptocurrencies in a simple and effective manner with an innovative approach.

-**PAYCHANGE will have physical stores in different country’s** around the world where you can buy, sell cryptocur- rencies hassle free but also get informations, courses, buy accessories (hardware wallet) and more Paychange application for mobile and website will allow you to pay directly with BLOC and any cryptocurren- cies account through the different API of Coinbase, Bittrex, Binance but also your visa credit/debit card or your bank account.
+**PAYCHANGE will have physical stores in different country’s** around the world where you can buy, sell cryptocurrencies hassle free but also get informations, courses, buy accessories (hardware wallet) and more Paychange application for mobile and website will allow you to pay directly with BLOC and any cryptocurrencies account through the different API of Coinbase, Bittrex, Binance but also your visa credit/debit card or your bank account.

 PAYCHANGE application and website will allow businesses owners to get paid with any cryptocurrency or standard payment method like bank transfer, credit /debit card and let you choose where you want to receive the payment (in crypto, on your bank account in fiat)